k98kurz/packify/readme.md

 parameters.
 (Code should be easier to test when using the `inject` parameter instead of monkey-patching.)

-The `pack` function will raise a `UsagePreconditionError` if the data is not serializable, and the `unpack` function will raise a `UsagePreconditionError` if it is unable to find a `Packable` class to unpack the relevant item.
+The `pack` function will raise a `UsageError` if the data is not serializable, and the `unpack` function will raise a `UsageError` if it is unable to find a `Packable` class to unpack the relevant item.

 Full documentation can be found in [dox.md](https://github.com/k98kurz/packify/blob/master/dox.md), which was